 In the Atlanta Jewish community there are a few schools that have programs for students with disabilities:

-- Atlanta Jewish Academy (AJA) offers Running Start Kindergarten for “at risk” learners.
-They also offer the Matthew Blumenthal M’silot Program of AJA, which is a program designed for children who learn differently.
-In the program, a child’s individual learning profile determines his or her instruction and path to success.
-Strategic Learning) at the Upper School
+- Atlanta Jewish Academy (AJA) offers the Matthew Blumenthal M’silot Program of AJA and the Running Start Kindergarten, which are programs designed for children who learn differently.
+In the programs, a child’s individual learning profile determines his or her instruction and path to success.

 - The Davis Academy offers the Davis Learning Center (DLC), which provides learning support services for students with identified learning challenges in literacy, as well as additional strategies for academic success across the curriculum.